suntarliarzn/suntarliarzn.github.io/_posts/2018-09-16-Introduction to computer science and programming using Python(1).md

 ---

-title: MIT 6.00.1x
-Introduction to Computer Science and Programming Using Python
+title: Introduction to Computer Science and Programming Using Python

 key: B20180916